Spending time together locked in the house making you consider a CoviDivorce?

 Fortunately, divorce mediation, errr….Covidivorce Mediation….will allow couples to be flexible during these fluid times.
 We can prepare property agreements and parenting plans that have flexible provisions that will allow modification of terms as finances and living situations change.
 We can leave incomes tied jointly until one or both are re-employed or finances otherwise improve.
 We can set up temporary parenting time schedules that account for self-isolation procedures but also have more long-term schedules that will trigger once restrictions have lifted.
 We can be as creative as needed to meet everyone’s goals and needs during this pandemic.
 Also, we are still one of the most cost-effective, professional divorce services available, which is even more important given the financial strain not only inherent in divorce, but additionally so with this Coronavirus crisis.

 So, although it’s a relatively new term in our new world vocabulary, “Covidivorce” seems pretty apt for these strange times.
-Let me and Nicole know how we can help.
+Let me know how we can help.